DariuSGB/LabCA/README.md

 # LabCA
-The main goal of this repository is to get an easy way to create your own certificate CA for using it in your lab enviroment.
+The main goal of this repository is to get an easy way to create your own certificate CA suite for using it in your lab environment.

 ## Installation